Congress closing in on nearly $2 trillion virus aid package

 Pelosi assailed Trump's idea and fluctuating response to the crisis.

-"He's a notion-monger, just tossing out things that have no relationship to a well-coordinated, science-based, government-wide response to this," Pelosi said on a health care conference call.
+"He's a notion-monger, just tossing out things that have no relationship to a well-coordinated, science-based, government-wide response to this," Pelosi said on a health care conference call Monday.
 "Thank God for the governors who are taking the lead in their state.
 Thank God for some of the people in the administration who speak truth to power.”

 With a wary population watching and waiting, Washington labored under the size and scope of a rescue package — larger than the 2008 bank bailout and 2009 recovery act combined.